 I have asterisked (*) the resources that are grounded in a Christian world view for those clients who have requested that therapy be conducted from that perspective.

-You may also sign up for my newsletters, offering tips and resources to help you increase the joy in your life.
-Simply use the form on the right, or email me with Subscribe as the subject line.
-Or you may click on past issues below:
+You may use the form to the right to sign up for my newsletters, offering tips and resources to help you increase the joy in your life.
+Or click on past issues below:

 Jennifer Diebel, MA, LPC